zenhack/python-gpgmime/doc/index.rst

 .. toctree::
    :maxdepth: 2

-The ``gpgmime`` module It provides support for encrypting, decrypting, signing, and verifying PGP mime email messages (RFC 3156).
+The ``gpgmime`` module provides support for encrypting, decrypting, signing, and verifying PGP mime email messages (RFC 3156).
 The interface is built on top of ``python-gnupg``; It provides a subclass of that library's `GPG`, with some additional mime-related methods.